Use CSS Opacity & RGBA to Fix Browser Compatibility Issue

 CSS Opacity Example

 Moreover, in the above example, the opacity property is only applied to the div, however, it automatically gets applied to the h1 element.
 This is where the opacity property in CSS lags, it automatically applies to the children element when applied to the parent element.
-This is one of the reasons, we shall learn the next method to apply opacity, using RGBA color.
+This is one of the reasons.
+Next, learn another method to apply opacity using RGBA color.

 What is RGBA?